Will Luera & Maria Schaedler-Luera

 Co-Founders and Owners of Atomica Arts

-As co-founders of Atomica Arts, Maria and Will guide the organization in its mission to close the gap between knowledge and experience, empowering individuals to unlock their infinite potential through arts integration, mindfulness, and cross-cultural exploration.
-Atomica Arts serves as a hub for creative growth, offering innovative workshops, bilingual programs, and arts-and-health initiatives that inspire self-awareness, personal transformation, and community engagement.
+As co-founders of Atomica Arts, Maria and Will lead with a shared mission to bridge the gap between knowledge and lived experience—empowering individuals through arts integration, mindfulness, and cross-cultural exploration.
+Atomica serves as their core creative platform, offering innovative workshops, bilingual programming, and arts-and-health initiatives that inspire self-awareness, transformation, and community connection.

 Read their full bios below.